bottlepy/bottle/docs/tutorial.rst

 .. __: http_method_

 The HTTP protocol defines several `request methods`__ (sometimes referred to as "verbs") for different tasks.
 GET is the default for all routes with no other method specified.
 These routes will match GET requests only.
-To handle other methods such as POST, PUT or DELETE, add a ``method`` keyword argument to the :func:`route` decorator or use one of the four alternative decorators: :func:`get`, :func:`post`, :func:`put` or :func:`delete`.
+To handle other methods such as POST, PUT, DELETE or PATCH, add a ``method`` keyword argument to the :func:`route` decorator or use one of the four alternative decorators: :func:`get`, :func:`post`, :func:`put`, :func:`delete` or :func:`patch`.

 The POST method is commonly used for HTML form submission.
 This example shows how to handle a login form using POST::